Weill Cornell Medical Center

 The hospital was founded in 1771 with a charter from George III.
-It is the second oldest hospital in New York City and third oldest hospital in the United States.
+It is the second-oldest hospital in New York City and third-oldest hospital in the United States.
 Since 1912, it has been the main teaching hospital for Weill Cornell Medicine, the biomedical research unit and medical school of Cornell University.

-Weill Cornell is located on East 68th Street in New York City's Upper East Side.
-Prior to moving to its Upper East Side location in 1932, it was located on Broadway between Duane Street and Anthony Street (now Worth Street).
-In 1998, Weill Cornell merged with Presbyterian Hospital to form New York-Presbyterian Hospital.
+Weill Cornell is located on East 68th Street and York Avenue on the Upper East Side of New York City.
+Prior to moving there in 1932, it was located on Broadway between Duane Street and Anthony Street on present-day Worth Street.
+In 1998, New York Hospital merged with Presbyterian Hospital to form NewYork-Presbyterian Hospital.